-Why is change in the workplace and in our personal lives so difficult?
+Why are changes in the workplace and our personal lives so difficult?
 Do you find yourself wondering why you set goals and then do exactly the opposite behavior?

-When someone has the skill, opportunity and motivation to change but continues to revert to their old behavior, how can we work more effectively with ourselves or with others?
+When someone has the skill, opportunity, and motivation to change but continues to revert to their old behavior, how can we work more effectively with ourselves or others?

-This underlying system of beliefs is activated by emotions and thoughts – and those emotions and thoughts create our behavior.
-The challenge is that for many of us, this underlying system is invisible to us and influences our behavior outside of our awareness.
+Emotions and thoughts activate this underlying system of beliefs – and those emotions and thoughts create our behavior.
+The challenge is that this underlying system is invisible to us and influences our behavior outside of our awareness.

-As children we absorb our beliefs from the world around us.
+As children, we absorb our beliefs from the world around us.
 We’re like sponges, taking these beliefs in as if they’re truths.
-We get them from our parents, our teachers, people we admire, emotionally charged events, repetitive experiences, and our culture and traditions.
-We add to this belief system through our positive and negative experiences and the way we make meaning of those experiences.
-These beliefs may warn us about how to protect ourselves in certain situations, and begin to form the basis for our behavior and the lenses through which we interpret our experiences.
+We get them from our parents, teachers, people we admire, emotionally charged events, repetitive experiences, and our culture and traditions.
+We add to this belief system through our positive and negative experiences and how we make meaning of those experiences.
+These beliefs may warn us about protecting ourselves in certain situations and begin to form the basis for our behavior and the lenses through which we interpret our experiences.

-Have you ever done something and then asked yourself “why did I do that?”
+Have you ever done something and then asked yourself, “why did I do that?”
 Perhaps even in frustration or disappointment at your own actions.
-Our unconscious beliefs create our reality and inform our point of view which then determines the actions we take.
+Our unconscious beliefs create our reality and inform our point of view, which then determines our actions.

 While our belief system is dynamic, rarely do we take the time to review it, let alone revise it.

-When we want to change, we often apply the New Year’s resolution approach: We set a goal, we use willpower to move ourselves towards the goal.
-How effective is this approach in the long-run?
-In a 2007 study, 3000 people were tracked while attempting to achieve a range of resolutions including losing weight, visiting the gym, quitting smoking, and drinking less.
+When we want to change, we often apply the New Year’s resolution approach: We set a goal, we use willpower to move towards the goal.
+How effective is this approach in the long run?
+In a 2007 study, 3000 people were tracked while attempting to achieve a range of resolutions, including losing weight, visiting the gym, quitting smoking, and drinking less.
 At the start of the study, 52% of participants were confident of success.
 One year later, only 12% actually achieved their goal.
-Even in organizations, we often take the “New Year’s resolution” approach to setting goals for business and individual performance.
+Even in organizations, we often take the “New Year’s resolution” approach to setting goals for the business and individual performance.

-According to Harvard’s Robert Kegan and Lisa Lahey, when someone attempts to change a well-functioning system, the emotional immune system springs into action to keep the person in their comfort zone and prevent feelings of stress, worry, anxiety, and other emotional discomfort.
-Instead of perceiving that we are out of our comfort zone in the face of change, we may feel that we are undisciplined or unmotivated or that we avoid or procrastinate.
+According to Harvard’s Robert Kegan and Lisa Lahey, when someone attempts to change a well-functioning system, the emotional immune system springs into action to keep the person in their comfort zone and prevent stress, worry, anxiety, and anxiety other emotional discomforts.
+Instead of perceiving that we are out of our comfort zone in the face of change, we may feel undisciplined or unmotivated and avoid or procrastinate.

 - In our American culture, being “on our own” is often prized.
-This however leads to a lack of mirroring, honest feedback, and support.
-To create sustainable, adaptive change, we need to learn how to lean into support, how to hear feedback from multiple perspectives and make meaning of it, and how to create a self-supporting change structure in our lives.
+This, however, leads to a lack of mirroring, honest feedback, and support.
+To create sustainable, adaptive change, we must learn to lean into support, hear feedback from multiple perspectives, make meaning of it, and create a self-supporting change structure in our lives.